IBM/dbb-zappbuild/samples/application-conf/README.md

-assembler_impactPropertyList | List of build properties causing programs to rebuild when changed | false assembler_impactPropertyListCICS | List of CICS build properties causing programs to rebuild when changed | false assembler_impactPropertyListSQL | List of SQL build properties causing programs to rebuild when changed | false assembler_resolutionRules | Assembler dependency resolution rules used to create a Assmebler dependency resolver.
-Format is a JSON array of resolution rule property keys.
-Resolution rule properties are defined in `application-conf/application.properties`. ** deprecated ** | true assembler_dependencySearch | Assembler dependencySearch configuration to configure the SearchPathDependencyResolver.
+assembler_impactPropertyList | List of build properties causing programs to rebuild when changed | false assembler_impactPropertyListCICS | List of CICS build properties causing programs to rebuild when changed | false assembler_impactPropertyListSQL | List of SQL build properties causing programs to rebuild when changed | false assembler_dependencySearch | Assembler dependencySearch configuration to configure the SearchPathDependencyResolver.
 Format is a concatenated string of searchPath configurations.
 Strings representing the SearchPaths defined in `application-conf/application.properties`. | true assembler_storeSSI | Flag to store abbrev git hash in ssi field in link step | true assembler_deployType | default deployType for build output | true